 The recent changes to Skills Tests is excellent news, but you still have to pass them, even if you do now get 3 FREE attempts and no ‘lock-out’ for 2-years if you do fail the 3rd test anymore.

 Since the changes, if you had failed a 3rd test sometime over the past few years and were ‘locked-out’, you no longer have to wait for 2-years and so can reapply on UCAS and start taking tests again now.
 If this is YOU, we’d love to hear from you ASAP about reapplying for this year.

-Clearly we’d like you all to pass the Skills Tests as soon as possible, so we’d rather you were properly prepared to take and pass them , hopefully first time, so please read this carefully:
+So clearly we’d like you all to pass the Skills Tests as soon as possible and preferably not have to pay for a test, so we’d rather you were properly prepared to take and pass them , hopefully first time, so please read this carefully: